-For IRRBB management and risk mitigation purposes, EVE and NII sensitivities are reported to the Group Asset & Liability Committee (GALC) and the respective Country Asset & Liability Committee (CALC).
+CR5: Credit risk: exposures by exposure category and l risk weights under the standardised approach b) Description of the overall strategy of the bank to manage and mitigate IRRBB For IRRBB management and risk mitigation purposes, EVE and NII sensitivities are reported to the Group Asset & Liability Committee (GALC) and the respective Country Asset & Liability Committee (CALC).
 In addition, several IRRBB stress tests are performed (see paragaph d below).
 Furthermore, a front-independent unit checks that the worst case regulatory IRRBB stress test result is within the defined risk limits.
 Models used for IRRBB computation purposes form part of the Group's model inventory, require a model description and undergo a periodic model validation process.
 Model validation results are reported to the Group Risk & Control Committee (GRCC).

-- c) Frequency of calculation of the bank's IRRBB metrics and description of the specific metrics the bank uses to estimate its sensitivity to IRRBB - The Group focuses on two measures: EVE sensitivity (EVE change / EVE) as well as the NII sensitivity (NII change / NII), which are computed on a quarterly basis. - d) Description of the interest shock and stress scenarios the bank uses to estimate in economic value and earnings f) Overall description of how the bank hedges its IRRBB and the associates accounting treatment
+IRRBBA : Objects and policies of the interest rate risk in the banking book c) Frequency of calculation of the bank's IRRBB metrics and description of the specific metrics the bank uses to estimate its sensitivity to IRRBB

+The Group focuses on two measures: EVE sensitivity (EVE change / EVE) as well as the NII sensitivity (NII change / NII), which are computed on a quarterly basis.